OneQAZ Trading Intelligence

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is well-structured with clear sections (Purpose, When to call, Prerequisites, Next steps, Caveats, Disclaimer).
-Every sentence adds value, and it is concise without redundancy.
+The description is well-structured with labeled sections (Purpose, When to call, Prerequisites, Next steps, Caveats, Disclaimer).
+It is front-loaded and concise.
+The disclaimer is slightly extraneous but does not detract significantly.
+Each sentence adds value.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.